 - Buxom Is Better: Some of the more powerful characters (generally magic-oriented) tend to have equally powerful assets.
 Examples include Velvet, Queen Elfaria, Odettenote , Kongiku and almost all the female mooks in Muramasa, and the Sorceress.

 - Cute Monster Girls: Any female monsters will almost always fall into this category, along with any of the other Author Appeal tropes listed here.
 Examples include Kongiku and Yuzuhura, who are Kitsune, the mermaids and snow women from the same game, and the harpies and vampires in Dragon's Crown.

-- Food Porn: There's as much detail put into food as there is everything else.
+- Game Gourmet: There's as much detail put into food as there is everything else.
 It's recommended not to be particularly hungry when playing a game that has a lot of food focus, such as Muramasa: The Demon Blade.

 - Top-Heavy Guy: In order to emphasize strength in the male characters, they tend to be drawn with huge meaty torsos placed atop small legs.
 Odin, the adult Oni enemies, the Knight, and the Dwarf?
 All examples of beefy guys.

 - Zettai Ryouiki: Generally used on more svelte characters and some mages, sometimes with the hips to match.
 Examples include Gwendolyn, Velvet, Momohime, Raijin, and the Elf by way of her thigh-high boots.

 - Doing It for the Art: It takes a ton of work to produce 2D graphics lavish enough to strain a contemporary game system.
 This is in fact George Kamitani's modus operandi, exemplified by both Dragon's Crown and its artbook.
 If the preface in the artbook is anything to go by, Dragon's Crown is George Kamitani's love letter to gaming as a whole.